mil0dev/mil0dev/README.md

 # Hello :rocket:

-I'm Emilio, an IT Engineer with more than 5 years of experience in software development.
-I like being involved in the entire life cycle of software.
+I'm Emilio, an IT engineer with over five years of experience in software development.
+I enjoy being involved in the entire software lifecycle.
 Currently, I am working on developing IT solutions for public organizations.
-I'm passionate about tech and continuous learning, constantly striving to enhance my skills and stay ahead in the tech world.
+I'm passionate about technology and continuous learning, constantly striving to enhance my skills and stay ahead in the tech world.

 ### Tech & Tools Preference